calee14/NodeWorkspace/goog9/scale_auto.md

 # need to specify the subnet/region they are in
 # then we create the VPN gateway for a VPC network. make sure to give the IP address of reserved static IP for the gateway
 # also make a tunnel from the current VPN gateway to the other, so must give the other networks VPN gateway reserved IP
-# must create a key for encryption. specify the IP ranges between the gateway
+# must create a key for encryption. specify the IP ranges between the gateway. also specify that the gateway will be route-based
+# NOTE: the IP ranges is specified by the /24 but the main IP address is given by the 'internal IP/subnet IP addresses' of the other VM instance in the 'other network'
 ```